-Staying at the inn includes wandering through the gardens, recognizing plants you may have seen in your grandparents' garden, and discovering varieties you've not seen before.
+Staying at this Lockeford B&B includes wandering through the gardens, recognizing plants you may have seen in your grandparents' garden, and discovering varieties you've not seen before.
 Be sure to note the Northern California native plants first planted by the Gold Rush Locke family.

 The most vivid memory of my first visit to the Locke House is of the gardens.
 I could not believe the beauty and variety of the flowers, shrubs and trees that surround the grand old house.